senatoredu/eksbpplaceholder/loadbalancing.md

 ## Choosing Load Balancer Type

+The AWS Elastic Load Balancing portfolio supports the following load balancers: Application Load Balancers (ALB), Network Load Balancers (NLB), Gateway Load Balancers (GWLB), and Classic Load Balancers (CLB).
+This best practices section will focus on the ALB and NLB which are the two which are most relevant for EKS Clusters.

+The main consideration in choosing the type of load balancer is the workload requirements.

+For more detailed information and as a reference for all AWS Load balancers, see [Product Comparisons](https://aws.amazon.com/elasticloadbalancing/features/#Product_comparisons)

 ### Choose the Application Load Balancer (ALB) if your workload is  HTTP/HTTPS

 If a workloads requires load balancing at Layer 7 of the OSI Model, the AWS Load